Sunday, March 24, 2013

 Oprah's Lifeclass: What on Earth Am I here For?

-In discussion with Oprah, one of my favorite Spiritual teachers, Rick Warren, gave an insight into one of the most essential questions of existence: What on earth am I here for?
+In a discussion with Oprah, one of my favorite Spiritual teachers, Rick Warren, gave an insight into one of the most essential questions of existence: What on earth am I here for?

-As a motivational speaker and writer, Rick Warren has inspired millions through his book 'The Purpose Driven Life,' my all-time favorite.
+As a motivational speaker and writer, Rick Warren has inspired millions through his book The Purpose Driven Life, which is my all-time favorite.

 Yes, we find an answer to this thought-provoking question, what on earth am I here for?
 Here are my insights on the topic.